Join Our FREE Live Webinar

 How Does Assignment Of Contract Work?

 The assignment of contract is a straightforward method where an investor transfers their rights in a property contract to a buyer, profiting from the difference between their purchase price and the selling price.
 Essentially, this process involves securing a property under contract and then assigning that contract to an end buyer.
-Below are 6 simple steps on how to assign a real estate contract:
+Below are six simple steps on how to assign a real estate contract:

 1. Find the right investment property for sale: Begin by researching and identifying potential properties that offer good investment returns, ideally below market value.